 And notice a deep wound (muwaddi7a) you actually trust X and not Y, notes that its equal in qiyas but istiḥsān for tooth cause of sunna

+6:564 if two witnesses to murder both say they don’t know what he killed him with, by qiyas this should be like other invalid murder testimonies, but istiḥsān that its valid and he must pay the diya.

 6:577 a man cuts the right arm of two men, he must pay diya and have his right arm cut.
 If the two men accept a mortgage in place of the money it is as if they accepted the money, so that if then after that one of them forgives him from the qisas, it is just like if theyd taken the money, where then no hadd and he gives the rest of the money.
 Though this is isthsan, for by qiyas there shouldn’t have been a sharika between them whether or not they accepted the money.

+6:583 if woman wounds man, then man marries her with mahr being the payment for the wound, but then man dies from it, by qiyas she should get qisas, because it has become a nafs, not what he had married her upon (just wound).
+But by istiḥsān, abandon qiyas, she must pay diya, and she gets mahr mithl, and she doesn’t get inheritance cause she murdered.

 6:584 X hurts Y with a sword then Y swears that X didn’t hurt him then Y dies from it, X not liable.
 And if Y doesn’t swear that, but his walis forgive X before Y dies, then Y dies, then by qiyas this forgiveness not valid, but by istiḥsān its cool.
 And similarly if Y forgives him, then Y dies, because Y has forgiven him before hes actually died and the recompense become obligatory.

 6:587 istihsan they aren’t liable because they have insisted they forgive

+6:591 if the one who was struck forgives, then heals, then forgiveness is valid.
+But if he dies from it, its invalid, because it has now become a nafs not the wound he had forgiven for.
+And by qiyas he should thus be killed, but abandon qiyas and istiḥsān, and AH says we just charge the diya.

+7:11 if two witnesses go back on testimony of murder before the penalty has been applied, istiḥsān that we don’t execute the penalty.
+By qiyas, if qadi had made ruling for murder, then it should be carried out, because it is in the same status as money payment, and in case of money he would pay then he would go claim it either from witnesses or from the wrongful claimant.

+7:26, we abandon qiyas and go to the athar that has come from shurayh!

+7:26 istihsan here abandon qiyas exception for liability if it’s a case of making wudu and other similar acts that are necessary

 7:29 in case of leaning wall and something else, theyre not equal by qiyas, but by istiḥsān treat them equally due to athar

 7:42 if people put a well in the masjid or some other nice facility then someone falls in, if they had permission then no liability, but if they didn’t have permission then Abu Hanifa says theyre liable, but yusuf and Muhammad say not liable if its in the public masjid because this is something that improves the masjid